intellihr/ui-components/docs/List.md

 List are used for listing items on page

-[Card](/#/Content/Cards/Card) is used for list item instead of smart list List should be limited to **10** cards each except person profile (20 cards)

-Sections from top to bottom:
+Page content generally takes the forms of lists of items.
+As a general rule, we display data using paginated lists of 10 [Card](/#/Content/Cards/Card) components per page.
+There are exceptions but please run this through the frontend/design guild before committing to any designs.

+List pages contain the following elements, typically in this order:
 - Filter and sort section
 - Statistic tiles
 - cards
 - Pagination section

-There is sLarge spacing 24px between each section and sXSmall between Cards
+There is sLarge spacing between each section and sXSmall between Cards

 ![list page](./image/ListPage.png)

-Tab is not recommended.
-You can consider to have default filter on the page to enable user focus on the more important content like extended leave.
+We generally don't use tabs - instead we use filter bars.
+You can apply default filters on the page where necessary.

 ![list with default filter](./image/ListWithDefaultFilter.png)